azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 So far we have covered a lot of Text Recognition, Translation, Face Recognition and Image Recognition, so now we will look at *Speech Recognition*.

-In the following sample, you learn about the benefits and capabilities of the *text-to-speech service*, which enables your applications, tools, or devices to convert text into human-like synthesized speech and the *speech-to-text service* which enables your application, tools, or devices to convert real-time transcription of audio streams into text.
+In the following sample, you learn about the benefits and capabilities of the **Text-to-speech Cognitive Service**, which enables your applications, tools, or devices to convert text into human-like synthesized speech and the **Speech-to-text Cognitive service** which enables your application, tools, or devices to convert real-time transcription of audio streams into text.

 ## Azure Cognitive Services - Speech